-This prevention program is designed to: collect data on the problems of elderly abuse, neglect and criminal victimization; engage in prevention activities through presentations at churches, community centers, schools, and senior citizen centers; conduct workshops for government employees and police, as well as for the elderly and their families; and implement an advocacy program to assist victims in responding to and recovering from abuse, neglect and criminal victimization.
-This program's research findings will provide the basis for the development of stronger assistance and prevention initiatives designed specifically to aid elderly victims (Tennessee Code ' 49-8-803).
+The prevention program is designed to: collect data on the problems of elderly abuse, neglect and criminal victimization; engage in prevention activities through presentations at churches, community centers, schools, and senior citizen centers; conduct workshops for government employees and police, as well as for the elderly and their families; and implement an advocacy program to assist victims in responding to and recovering from abuse, neglect and criminal victimization.
+This program's research findings will provide the basis for the development of stronger assistance and prevention initiatives designed specifically to aid elderly victims.15

 Special classifications for elderly victims are often included in a state's robbery, assault, battery, murder, and even carjacking statutes.
 A few states, such as Iowa and Oregon, have chosen to include age as a hate violence characteristic.
-States are also starting to address telemarketing schemes and consumer fraud crimes which often seem to target especially vulnerable victims, including the elderly (National Center for Victims of Crimes, 2012).
+States are also starting to address telemarketing schemes and consumer fraud crimes which often seem to target especially vulnerable victims, including the elderly.6

 Other states impose sentencing enhancements -- increased penalties -- when the victim is elderly.
 In Nevada, an offender who commits a crime against a person over the age of 60 is subject to a prison term twice as long as that normally allowed for the same offense.
-A Louisiana law mandates that all violent crimes against the elderly be punished by a minimum of five years imprisonment with no opportunity for parole.
+A Louisiana law mandates that all violent crimes against the elderly be punished by a minimum of five years’ imprisonment with no opportunity for parole.
 Georgia imposes an enhanced penalty for unfair or deceptive business practices directed toward the elderly.
-A number of states consider the victim's advanced age to be an aggravating factor to be taken into account when determining a sentence (National Center for Victims of Crimes, 2012).
+A number of states consider the victim's advanced age to be an aggravating factor to be taken into account when determining a sentence.6

 Healthcare professionals evaluating patients for elder abuse will note the following: